+Ages U6-U8 will use a size 3 ball.
 Ages U-9 through U-12 will use a size 4.
 Ages U-13 and up will use a size 5.
 All soccer balls will be supplied by Soccer Centre.
-NO OUTSIDE SOCCER BALLS ARE ALLOWED ON SOCCER FIELD!!
-ONLY SOCCER CENTRE BALLS WILL BE USED.

 The equipment of a player is a team uniform, shin guards, and indoor footwear.
 Numbers are required on the back of all players' shirts.
 No duplicate numbers are permitted.
-A player's footwear must be flat-soled shoes.
+A player's footwear may be cleats or turfs.
 Also, footwear must have non-marking soles.
 The goalkeeper shall wear colors that distinguish him from field players and the referee.
 Players shall not be permitted to wear necklaces, chains, earrings, or bracelets.
 Rings shall be removed.
 Any cast worn must be properly padded to satisfaction of the referee.
 Player will not be allowed to participate until their equipment meets the approval of the referee.
 A two-minute time penalty shall be assessed to the offender who enters the game having failed to carry out the equipment adjustment.
-Teams are required to have matching jerseys, shorts, and socks.
+Teams are required to have matching jerseys or tshirts.
 The team listed first on the schedule, the home team, must change if there is a color conflict.

-For teams in the 12 years and older range there must be a minimum of 4 players on the field at any given time.
-The maximum number of players on the field is 5 field players and 1 goalie.
+U13 and up – there must be a minimum of 4 players on the field at any given time and a maximum of 5 players plus a goalie.

 Teams must submit official team roster to the office before the first game of the session.
 Player(s) may not be removed from the roster.
 A player may be added to the roster only by approval of the building administrator and done 48 hrs. prior to the game.
 Roster size is limited to 18 players per team.
 Players may play for two teams in each division.
 However, if a player plays on two teams, he/she must indicate which is his/her primary team for the game in which the two teams play each other.
 After a teams 4th game no players may be added.